Nyköping Municipality: Geography

 Of those, only Buskhyttan, Nävekvarn and Sjösa are either onshore or near-coastal settlements, the rest being in the municipality's interior.
 Nävekvarn is the only other settlement than Nyköping to maintain a harbour and a seaside environment.

 In addition there are numerous smaller settlements not large enough to meet the classification.
 The most significant of those are Aspa, Bränn-Ekeby, Koppartorp, Lappetorp, Lid, Lästringe, Ripsa, Råby and Svärta.
-Seaside mixed residence/holiday home areas also include Hummelvik, Horn, Skeppsvik, Svärdsklova, Uttervik, and Örstig.
+Seaside mixed residence/holiday home areas also include Helgö, Horn, Hummelvik, Skeppsvik, Svärdsklova, Uttervik, Vålarö and Örstig.

 The western area of the rural part of the municipality is more densely populated than the eastern side, with Stigtomta and the tri-village conurbation of Bergshammar, Svalsta and Enstaberga being located on that side.
 Skavsta Airport is also located in this section of the municipality.
 In 2018, there were 8,699 Swedish citizens of voting age registered in rural electoral wards set west of National Road 53 that goes roughly through the centre of the municipality compared to only 4,362 east of the road.
-This rendered 2/3 of the rural populace was in the western portion of the municipality.
+This meant that 2/3 of the rural populace was in the western portion of the municipality.

 The majority of residents, however, are living in Nyköping's urban area.